Rousseau Safety Protocols

 Thank you for parking outside the fenced staff parking area when bringing your children to school and when picking them up.
 Reversing into parking spaces is expected for safety reasons.
 Please give priority to buses and be aware that Bylaw Officers can enforce the “NO STOPPING” signage.
 The designated “entry” and “exit” locations allow for consistent and safe traffic flow.
 Thank you for only parking in the marked spots and not in the “entry” and “exit” areas.
 Since the staff parking lot is entirely fenced in, students should not be walking through this area.
 When dropping off students, please stop in the drop-off area only and not in the bus parking zone.
 Dropping off students means that students are walking by themselves to the playground and vehicles are not left unattended.
 Overflow parking is available on Tuscarora Drive with access to our playground through an easement directly south of the school.
+There is also parking on Cayuga Avenue that can be accessed by walking along the trail directly north of the school.
 Thank you for helping keep our students safe.

 Winter Safety Guidelines

 When snow and ice arrive, students are reminded about our winter safety guidelines:

 - We never throw or kick snow or ice.